mhinz/vim-galore/README.md

 [Pathogen](https://github.com/tpope/vim-pathogen) was the first popular tool for managing plugins.
 Actually it just adjusts the _runtimepath_ (`:h 'rtp'`) to include all the things put under a certain directory.
-You have have to clone the repositories of the plugins there yourself.
+You have to clone the repositories of the plugins there yourself.

 Real plugin managers expose commands that help you installing and updating